lavavu/LavaVu/README.md

 TODO:

-Dependencies required - base build should not require any
+Dependencies required - Mercurial, otherwise base build should not require any

 Releases: prebuilt versions for Windows, Mac, Linux